zaman-shakir/static-site/content/homepage/index.md

 ---
 title: Title updated from CMS
-description: this is updated description
+description: Description updated from CMS
 ---